bolsozluk/bolsozluk/README.md

 # Bol Sözlük

-Bol Sözlük is a community-based interactive social media platform focused on Hip-Hop and Turkish Rap, where users can create content.
+Bol Sözlük is a community-driven interactive social media platform focused on Hip-Hop and Turkish Rap, where users can create content.

 ## Features